FULL STANDING AB WORKOUT

+We're diving into the misconception of floor work versus standing ab exercises.
 Most ab exercises for women involve getting down onto a mat on the floor and crunching until you’ve lost count.
 This not only takes a lot of effort, but it can lead to neck and back straining if not done properly.
 Plus, floor work isn't necessarily the most effective way for targeting the stomach muscles.
 First, lying down to work the core limits your range of motion.
 Think of your positioning when doing a crunch or a sit up—here, the only possible movement is up and down, starting at the floor and ending at your knees.
-This allows you to target one area of the stomach at a time rather them all at once, and limits the ability to get those long, lean muscles P.volve loves to see.
+This allows you to target one area of the stomach at a time rather them all at once, and limits the ability to get those long, lean muscles we know you love to see.

-Standing, on the other hand, gives you more freedom to use the space around you.
+Standing gives you more freedom to use the space around you for your core work.
 Think of how much more range you have for each repetition when on your feet.
 Standing allows you to hinge further at the hips, improve your posture through each move, and have better control with each repetition.
 Even better, a standing ab workout can very easily become a full-body workout with just a few small tweaks.

 Stand with arms behind head, fingers interlaced.
 Slightly tilt the upper body back as you tap right foot in front of you, keeping a soft bend in the standing left leg.
 All at once, lift your right knee up to hip height, forming a 90-degree bend at the knee, and bring your torso back upright (without crunching or rounding).
 Return to start by tapping your right toes back to the floor while softly leaning back, lifting the chest toward the ceiling and lengthening the abs.

-Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg, fingers interlaced behind your head.
+Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with arms in front of chest.
 Slowly start squeeze from the glute to bring your lifted knee out to the right, keeping a 90-degree bend, and engaging the core to keep balance as you draw the knee back to center.